 Pressure ulcers

-The National Wound Care Strategy Programme (NWCSP) has been commissioned by NHS England to improve the prevention and care of pressure ulcers, leg and foot ulcers and surgical wounds.
-Below are the pressure ulcer recommendations.
+The National Wound Care Strategy Programme (NWCSP) was commissioned by NHS England to improve the prevention and care of pressure ulcers, leg and foot ulcers and surgical wounds.
+Below are their recommendations.

 NWCSP-PU-Clinical-Recommendations-and-pathway-final-24.10.23